neo4j/graph-data-science-client/doc/README.md

 The example code snippets of the documentation that will be tested are those AsciiDoc blocks with style `source`, language `python` and without role `no-test`.
 Further, if a block has a group attribute, then it will be concatenated with all other snippets of the same group into one script.
-If a block has the enterprise attribute, it will only be run when the test `test_enterprise` is not filtered out.
+If a block has the enterprise attribute, it will only be run in the `test_plugin_enterprise` deployment.
+If a block has the networkx attribute, it requires the NetworkX extra (`graphdatascience[networkx]`) and runs in every deployment (skip via `DOC_TEST_NETWORKX=no`).
-If a block has the session attribute, it will only be run in the AGA target (`just test-docs-aga`) and skipped in the plugin target.
+If a block has the session attribute, it will only be run in the AGA deployment (`just test-docs-aga`) and skipped in the plugin deployments.
-If a block has the min-server-version attribute, it will only be run when the docs are tested against a GDS version >= min-server-version.
+If a block has the min-server-version attribute, it will only be run when the docs are tested against a GDS version >= min-server-version (plugin deployments only; sessions have no server version).
-Snippets inside a deployment tab are only run in the matching deployment target (see [Deployment tabs](#deployment-tabs)); to iterate on a single page, set `DOC_TEST_FILE=<substring>`.
+Snippets inside a deployment tab are only run in the matching deployment (see [Deployment tabs](#deployment-tabs)); to iterate on a single page, set `DOC_TEST_FILE=<substring>`.
 The harness logs per-file progress to stderr as it runs; set `DOC_TEST_LOGLEVEL=DEBUG` for per-script logging (with timings).

 Additionally, before a code snippet from the documentation is run, it is: